Posts

 Image

 Le Doulos (1962) ticks all the Jean-Pierre Melville boxes—charismatic lead*, crime, slow pace, short bursts of action/violence, detached/cool characters, double-crosses, style.
 It's a very good, noirish drama with a certain sense of reality due to its almost absence of score.
-I had seen the film once before but largely forgot the bulk it.
-It's one of those movies, where your attention span can drift in and out and the plot can seem confusing at times. * Jean-Paul Belmondo , with his boyish good looks, has an undeniably intoxicating quality here, but his character is also a bastard.
-He betrays his associates and treats women like garbage, but—much like Malcolm McDowel l in Stanley Kubrick 's A Clockwork Orange (1971)—he does it all with a smirk on his mug throughout.
+I had seen the film once before but largely forgot the bulk of it.
+It's one of those movies where your attention span can drift in and out and the plot can seem confusing at times. * Jean-Paul Belmondo , with his boyish good looks, has an undeniably intoxicating quality here, but his character is also a bastard.
+He betrays his associates and treats women like garbage, but—much like Malcolm McDowel l in Stanley Kubrick 's A Clockwork Orange (1971)—he does it with a smirk on his mug throughout.
 Though the film can feel slow, there's an intricacy to the relationship of the characters that belies its simplistic surface nature.
-Le Doulos also has a satisfyingly dark ending that befits its neo-noi
+Le Doulos also has a satisfyingly dark ending that befits its neo-noir

 Endless Night (1972) ***